zZedix/PasarGuard/cli/README.md

-# Marzban CLI
+# PasarGuard CLI

-A modern, interactive command-line interface for managing Marzban, built with Textual.
+A modern, interactive command-line interface for managing PasarGuard, built with Textual.

 ## Features